 Each and every one of us has our own style of learning, and not all strategies work for everyone.
-In today’s entry we’re going to show you different ways to solve a vertical addition with carrying, so you can choose the simplest algorithm for you.
+In today’s entry we’re going to show you different addition algorithm, ways to solve a vertical addition with carrying, so you can choose the simplest algorithm for you.

-Addition with blocks:
+Addition algorithm with blocks